LiaIvanick/GLEON_ZIG/scripts/README.md

 * "00" indicates a script that is used for data cleaning and high level QC checks.
 Each dataset should have one script associated with it.
   + Naming convention: "00_dataproviderlastname_data_datateamlastnamefirstname.R" all lowercase.
+  + FIX: this needs in include lakename, too

 * Future: "01" indicates the script that brings all of the cleaned data together into one dataset.